Kalitta Air: History

 In 2020, the United States Department of State employed Kalitta Air to evacuate U.S. nationals from Wuhan at the outbreak of the COVID-19 pandemic.
 Citing instructions from the State Department, director of operations Pete Sanderlin declined to give the Detroit Free Press comment.
 The National Museum of American Diplomacy's collection of artifacts includes a commemorative patch honoring the "Wuhan Evac Team" featuring a Kalitta Air plane.
 It has the dates "01-27-20 to 02-08-20" and four N-numbers, N705CK, N706CK, N708CK, and N713CK.

+In 2026, Kalitta Air was again used to transport U.S. nationals back to the United States during the MV Hondius hantavirus outbreak.
+Passengers were transported aboard a 747-400 aircraft (N767CK) to Nebraska and Georgia for further quarantine and evaluation.

 Destinations

 The airline provides domestic and international scheduled or on-demand cargo service and support for the requirements of the Department of Defense Air Mobility Command.

 In January 2003, Kalitta Air announced the start of scheduled cargo flights from the United States to Europe.
 The freighters on this service operated from JFK (John F. Kennedy Airport, New York) EWR (Newark Liberty International Airport, New Jersey) and ORD (O’Hare, Chicago) to AMS (Schiphol, Amsterdam, the Netherlands) and EMA (East Midlands Airport, England).
 The airline flies scheduled cargo operations between the U.S. and Hong Kong, U.S. and Germany (Leipzig/Halle Airport), U.S. and Korea (for Asiana), Los Angeles and Honolulu.
 Liège Airport was also used as a regular refueling stop on New York City – Middle East routes and in the Caribbean, Norman Manley International Airport.

 As of February 2020, Kalitta Air serves the following destinations with cargo flights on a regular, scheduled basis: